Audley End House: Gardens and grounds

-With help from an 1877 garden plan and William Cresswell's journal from 1874, the walled kitchen garden was restored by Garden Organic in 1999 from an overgrown, semi-derelict state.
-Completed in 2000, it was opened by Prince Charles and features in a book presented to him on his wedding to Camilla Parker Bowles.
-It now looks as it would have done in late Victorian times; full of vegetables, fruits, herbs and flowers which have been supplied to the Dorchester Hotel.
-It now boasts 120 apple, 60 pear and 40 tomato varieties.
+With help from an 1877 garden plan and the 1874 journal of gardener William Cresswell, the walled kitchen garden was restored by Garden Organic in 1999 from an overgrown, semi-derelict state.
+Completed in 2000, it was opened by the then Prince Charles and features in a book presented to him upon his wedding to Camilla Parker Bowles.
+It now looks as it would have done in late Victorian times: it contains plots for vegetables, fruit, herbs and flowers, which at times have supplied the Dorchester Hotel.
+The garden contains extensive varietals of multiple plant types: including some 120 apple, 60 pear, and 40 tomato varieties.